Search Engine Optimization

 Why Do Backlinks Matter?

-Tying into our previous section on this page, your backlink portfolio is the catalog of every link pointing to your website from the outside.
+Your backlink portfolio is the catalog of every link pointing to your website from the outside.
 Think of it like your website’s digital reputation.
 When a reputable website links to yours using a relevant keyword or your brand name, that boosts your reputation with search engines.

 When undesirable sites, like ones with adult content for example, link to yours it creates undesirable results.
 Most of the time, links like that come from aggressive attacks from shady competitors.
 Since you can’t prove who did it, all you can do is stay on top of it.
 But it can be a huge headache.
 Luckily, we can solve the problem.